rehierl/node-tree-outliner/1-2-1-hierarchy-of-sets/0-6-hierarchy-of-sets-strict.md

 Note that

-* strict forest => simple forest
+* A strict forest is also a simple forest.
 * Any forest is a union of disjoint hierarchies.
-* Any hierarchy in a forest can be identified by the CE of its root set.
+* Any hierarchy in a forest can be identified/retrieved by the CE of its root.

 <!-- ======================================================================= -->
 ## derived statements